zedlopez/ifm/The Recipe Book.md

 ^^{use options: catalogue: |undo prevention} ^^{undo prevention+useopt+}^^{>UNDO}
 A very few titles in the IF literature–very few being still too many, some would say–restrict the player's ability to save the story.

-Removing the player's ability to ``undo`` is also a risky choice.
+Removing the player's ability to ``UNDO`` is also a risky choice.
 Inform does provide the facility with the use option

 	Use undo prevention.

-which makes it impossible to ``undo`` at any time (unless, that is, the player is playing on an interpreter that itself has a built-in ``undo`` feature – these do exist).
+which makes it impossible to ``UNDO`` at any time (unless, that is, the player is playing on an interpreter that itself has a built-in ``UNDO`` feature – these do exist).
 When it works, undo prevention safeguards a randomised story or combat session against brute-force solutions, but it also means that the player who makes even a minor mistake of typing will be stuck with the undesired results.

 In many cases it may be preferable to use some subtler method to enforce random effects in a story.
-Several extensions exist for Inform that either allow selective manipulation of the ``undo`` command or rig randomisation to prevent ``undo`` and replay attempts.
+Several extensions exist for Inform that either allow selective manipulation of the ``UNDO`` command or rig randomisation to prevent ``UNDO`` and replay attempts.

 ## Helping and Hinting